sourdrillemanuel/beneathopenskies/bourges_agde.md

 ---
 layout: page
-title: "Bikepacking from Bourges to Agde"
+title: "Along the Volcanoes — Bikepacking from Bourges to Agde"
 tags: "new"
 permalink: "bikepacking-bourges-agde.html"